Prosecutors Depict Ex-Officer as Complicit in Floyd's Death

 In a filing late Monday, the attorney general's office said there is “more than sufficient” evidence to support charges of aiding and abetting second-degree murder and second-degree manslaughter against Thao.
 His attorney had filed a motion to dismiss.

 Hennepin County District Judge Peter Cahill has scheduled a hearing for Sept.
 11 to hear motions.
-The four were fired after Floyd’s May 25 death, which sparked protests against racial injustice and police brutality worldwide.
-The county’s autopsy concluded that the Black man's heart stopped while he was being restrained; an autopsy commissioned by Floyd's family concluded he died of asphyxiation due to neck and back compression.
+The four were fired after the May 25 death of Floyd, a Black man, which sparked protests against racial injustice and police brutality worldwide.

 Derek Chauvin, who kept his knee pressed to Floyd's neck for nearly eight minutes, is charged with second-degree murder, third-degree murder and second-degree manslaughter.
 J. Kueng and Thomas Lane face the same charges as Thao.
 Prosecutors want to try the four together.
 Trial is scheduled to begin March 8.